R3veng3R/eWalletDemo/README.md

 Login user is already preinserted into the username and password fields for you.
 Test user credentials are: user:123123

+Spring basic authentication is used to protect endpoints.
+In the real-world project JWT token would've been used for this measures

 * When running locally the system is using in memory H2 database for fast development.
 * When running in docker latest Postgres DB is used